Binary Patching¶

 Note

-The demonstration only shows four-byte matching and replacement, but the interface supports matching and replacing any number of bytes, though at least two valid matching digits are required.
+The demonstration shows only four-byte matching and replacement, but the interface supports matching and replacing sequences of any length, provided there are at least two valid bytes for matching.

 To limit the maximum number of replacements, use the maxreplace parameter.
 By default, all matches are replaced.